List of cities in the United Arab Emirates

 The table below shows a list of every city in the UAE with a population of at least 10,000, listed in descending order.
 The capitals are shown in bold.
 The population numbers are of the cities, and not the emirates, often with the same name.
+There is also an additional list of the rest of the populated settlements in the UAE under 10,000 (not listed in descending order).